-Side effects can vary from person to person and can be treated by your health care team.
+Side effects can vary from person to person and can be treated.
 A key to managing side effects is to be aware of them and communicate with your health care team when they arise.
 Report them right away—don’t wait for your next appointment.

 Side Effects During and After Treatment

 Side effects may occur and linger throughout treatment or arise in post-treatment.
 Side effects may include:

 - Chemotherapy-induced nausea and vomiting

 - Hair loss

 - Change in appetite and/or weight